August 31, 2010

 I know a group of people who love to drink beer, vodka, and strong drink whenever they can afford it.
 Some of them work some every day, but most of them either have no jobs or very meager, part-time employment.
 Evil comes in many forms for them.
 If any one of them wants to stop drinking, their companions are always there with a drink for them.
 Evil holds them in habits that their entire environment sustains.

 First, the term “abstain” emphasizes your personal choice.
 You actually have the power in Christ to stop doing evil.
-As a believer, you will never be overwhelmed with temptation to the point where you cannot resist it (1 Corinthians 10:13, page 1793).
+As a believer, you will never be overwhelmed with temptation to the point where you cannot resist it (1 Corinthians 10:13).
 Will you in fact live a sinless life?
-No, you will always have a sin problem until you die ( 1 John 1:8-10, page 1904).
+No, you will always have a sin problem until you die (1 John 1:8-10).
 God, however, demands that you abstain from evil and use the power He gives you to abstain from every evil work.
-While unbelievers struggle under the burden of slavery to sin (Romans 6:6, page 1765), as believers in the forgiveness of Christ, we died to sin so that we now live to righteousness (1 Peter 2:24, page 1896; 1 Peter 1:15-16, page 1894).
+Unbelievers struggle under the burden of slavery to sin (Romans 6:6).
+As believers in the forgiveness of Christ, we died to sin so that we now live to righteousness (1 Peter 2:24; 1 Peter 1:15-16).
 While we may never completely escape all sin in our lives before death, we can grow in holiness by the power of God working daily in our lives.
 The choices we make about evil control the direction our lives will take.
 We can either walk in the Holy Spirit, or we can walk away from God.
 Any specific sin plaguing our lives can be eliminated, right now by the power of Jesus Christ.

 So, we learn some more about building strong friendships in Christ.